athack-ctf/chall2025-rfid-2-uidentity-crisis/README.md

-# Chall - Your Challenge Title
+# Chall - UIDentity Crises

-> A brief description of the challenge
+> RFID challenge #1 - Participants have a USB reader, and an empty Mifare classic 1k card, with UID rewritable.
+They must change the UID of their card to impersonate the admin and get the flag.

 ## Type